babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Words for .NET.md

-# .NET API for Word File Formats
+# .NET API for Various Document Formats

-Aspose.Words for .NET is a [Word Document Processing API](https://products.aspose.com/words/net) that allows the developers to work with Microsoft Word® documents without needing Office Automation.

-It is a powerful on-premise class library that can be used for numerous [document processing tasks](https://docs.aspose.com/display/wordsnet/Developer+Guide), enabling the developers to enhance their own applications with feature such as, document generation, modification, conversion, rendering and printing without relying on Microsoft Word or automation.
+[Aspose.Words for .NET](https://products.aspose.com/words/net) is a powerful on-premise class library that can be used for numerous document processing tasks.
+It enables developers to enhance their own applications with features such as generating, modifying, converting, rendering, and printing documents, without relying on third-party applications, for example, Microsoft Word, or automation.

 ## Word API Features

+- Aspose.Words can be used to develop applications for a vast range of operating systems such as Windows or Linux & Mac OS and [platforms](https://docs.aspose.com/display/wordsnet/Feature+Overview#FeatureOverview-SupportedPlatforms) such as [Windows Azure](https://docs.aspose.com/display/wordsnet/Windows+Azure+Platform), Xamarin.Android, or Xamarin.iOS&Xamarin.Mac.
-- Comprehensive document import and export with [35+ supported file formats](https://docs.aspose.com/display/wordsnet/Supported+Document+Formats).
+- Comprehensive [document import and export](https://docs.aspose.com/display/wordsnet/Loading%2C+Saving+and+Converting) with [35+ supported file formats](https://docs.aspose.com/display/wordsnet/Supported+Document+Formats).
+This allows users to convert documents from one popular format to another, for example, from DOCX into PDF or Markdown, or from PDF into various Word formats.
-- [High fidelity rendering](https://docs.aspose.com/display/wordsnet/Rendering) of document pages - exactly like Microsoft Word would have rendered.
-- [Rich object model](https://docs.aspose.com/display/wordsnet/Aspose.Words+Document+Object+Model) that allows to generate, combine, modify, parse or otherwise examine loaded documents.
-- Programmatic access to formatting properties of all document elements.
+- Programmatic access to the formatting properties of all document elements.
+For example, using Aspose.Words users can [split a document](https://docs.aspose.com/display/wordsnet/Split+a+Document) into parts or [compare two documents](https://docs.aspose.com/display/wordsnet/Compare+Documents).
-- .NET printing infrastructure to [print documents](https://docs.aspose.com/display/wordsnet/Print+a+Document).
+- [High fidelity rendering](https://docs.aspose.com/display/wordsnet/Rendering) of document pages.
+For example, if it is needed to render a document as in Microsoft Word, Aspose.Words will successfully cope with this task.
+- Ability to [print a document programmatically](https://docs.aspose.com/display/wordsnet/Print+a+Document+Programmatically+or+Using+Dialogs) using Aspose.Words and the XpsPrint API or via dialog boxes.
-- Generate reports with Mail Merge that allows populating documents with data from various sources.
+- [Generate reports with Mail Merge](https://docs.aspose.com/display/wordsnet/Mail+Merge+and+Reporting), which allows filling in merge templates with data from various sources to create merged documents.
-- [LINQ Reporting Engine](https://docs.aspose.com/display/wordsnet/LINQ+Reporting+Engine) to fetch data from databases, XML, JSON, OData, external documents and more.
+- [LINQ Reporting Engine](https://docs.aspose.com/display/wordsnet/LINQ+Reporting+Engine) to fetch data from databases, XML, JSON, OData, external documents, and much more.

 ## New Features in Version 20.6